 Christian Liberty Academy is a member of the Big Island Interscholastic Federation and the HHSAA.
-We also participate in some county and city recreation leagues for the intermediate students.

 The purpose of the athletic program at CLA is to provide the means by which a student may participate in sports under the tutelage of a Christian coach.
 Through athletics we seek to familiarize our students with the principles of setting goals both for the team and the individual.
 We seek to teach the athlete the importance of teamwork as well as obeying authority.
 We desire that the athlete learns the fundamental skills associated with the sport that he/she is involved in, and this increases the enjoyment of the game through active participation.
-Most importantly, we seek that a participant realizes that the talents and strength that he/she possess are gifts from God.
+Most importantly, we seek that a participant realizes that the talents and strength that he/she possesses are gifts from God.
 It is important that each participant uses his/her talents for the glory of God during practice and competition.